JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"A series of ‘green fingers’ will be created, extending from Burgess Park into the action area core interlinking the park with the development.
 Their predominant function is that of a public space with social interaction, pedestrian and cycle movement dominating."

-Besides enabling daylight, the AAAP envisages that the green fingers will provide emergency access routes for emergency services and _"provide an important part of the overall public open space in the AAP area.
+Besides enabling daylight, the AAAP envisages that the green fingers will provide access for emergency services and _"provide an important part of the overall public open space in the AAP area.
 They will extend Burgess Park into the residential development, allowing people to move easily from their homes to the park.
 They will also enable many more homes to have a frontage along pleasant green spaces.
 The green fingers will provide a range of functions including children’s play areas, water management and pedestrian and cycle movement."_ (policy 4.2.6)

 ![Extract from the AAAP](/img/greenfingerintersections.png)